 assigning unique numbers to distinguish specific instances of a kind of object, i.e., organization, site, aperture.

 The OIDs defined in this section are of both types.
 The SANA will assign new OIDs as needed.
 New types (typically organization or contact roles) may be defined by a WG, as needed.
 New unique object OIDs will be assigned sequentially as needed, and they are permanent assignments that will never be re-used.
 If an organization (or person) changes its name the OID remains the same.
 If there is a substantial change in the organization or affiliation a new OID may be assigned.
-If an element, such as a ground station, changes ownership the OID persists, but the organizational affiliation and owner fields in the related registry will change.
+If an element, such as a ground station, changes ownership the OID persists, but the organizational affiliation and owner fields in the related registry will be changed.

 OIDs are defined in the Recommendation ITU-T X.660 | ISO/IEC 9834 series.
 A new release of the whole series has been published in 2008; a new release of Recommendation ITU-T X.660 | ISO/IEC 9834-1 was published in 2011.
 Binary encodings of OIDs are specified in Rec.
 ITU-T X.690 | ISO/IEC 8825-1 for the Binary (BER) and Distinguished (DER) Encoding rules, in Rec.
 ITU-T X.691 | ISO/IEC 8825-2 for the Packed Encoding rules (PER).
 An XML encoding of OIDs is specified in Rec.
 ITU-T X.693 | ISO/IEC 8825-3.